ATC

 Reward Structure

-Dense per-step rewards on each advance_time() call, plus a final normalized episode reward in [0, 1].
+Dense per-step rewards on each advance_time() call that sum exactly to the final episode score in [-1, 1].

 No LLM grader is used; all rewards are computed algorithmically from simulation state.